Effectively Maintain Your Herd with the Best Fence for Cattle

 BEST FENCE FOR CATTLE SPECIFICATIONS

 Fixed-knot wire comes in many varieties of heights and wire spacing.
-For containing cattle, a standard 4- to 4.5-foot height is standard and sufficient.
+For containing cattle, a standard 4- to 4.5-foot height is sufficient.
 The main choice to consider is the amount of spacing between the wires, both vertically and horizontally.
 For best results, high-tensile, fixed-knot fence mesh with a spacing of 6 inches or less in the vertical stay wires is recommended.
 The mesh spacing of 6 inches is sturdier and less susceptible to livestock damage, which makes it a longer lasting choice for a surprisingly small premium in price.
 Commercial hunting or breeding operations typically use this kind of high-grade, high-tensile, woven-wire steel mesh, but in an 8-foot tall version.

 The best cattle fence material has 9 horizontal wires and stands 49 inches tall with a vertical spacing of 6 inches.
 For high-traffic areas such as corals, turnouts, or birthing pens, 3-inch vertical spacing provides for greater strength and security.
 The more tightly spaced fencing also is more durable and resistant to pressure in high-traffic areas.

 GATES & WATER GAPS FOR THE BEST CATTLE FENCE